The Ultimate Guide to Tech Packs in Clothing (2024)

 1. Does a tech pack include a sample?

-No, a tech pack is a specification which is built for a supplier to then manufacture samples and the bulk production to but a tech pack does not include physical samples, or proptypes
+No, a tech pack is a specification which is built for a supplier to then manufacture samples and the bulk production to but a tech pack does not include physical samples, or prototypes.

 About the author